-Reflecting back on the past few weeks I’ve spent abroad in Dublin, Ireland, I’ve realized that this Summer has taught me so much.
-From now on I will know Summer 2016 as the Summer I spent interning abroad.
-My time in Dublin with Global Experiences is something I’ll cherish forever.
+Reflecting back on the past few weeks I’ve spent abroad in Dublin, Ireland, I’ve realized that this summer has taught me so much.
+From now on, I will automatically refer summer 2016 as the summer I spent interning abroad.
+My time in Dublin with Global Experiences is something that I’ll cherish forever.
 I have had some incredible experiences and learned about myself personally and professionally.
 What exactly did interning abroad teach me?
 Well, I’m glad you asked!
 Read along!

-Interning in a new country with new people and surroundings teaches you a lot of independence.
-Don’t get me wrong the GE program allowed me to meet many new people in the program, many GE employees, and co-workers..
-However they’re not following you around all the time.
-Being abroad really allowed me to feel like I had complete freedom with my own schedule.
+However, they’re not following you around all of the time.
+Being abroad really allowed me to feel like I had complete freedom with my own schedule, which was so refreshing.
 Not being around any family or close friends really teaches you how to rely on yourself, and you never want to let yourself down.

 2. Patience in the workplace

-Spending time abroad challenged me in ways I wouldn’t of thought of.
-Overcoming some of the cultural differences is really empowering.
-Once you get adjust to new ways of learning and thinking you feel really good about yourself.
+Spending time abroad challenged me in ways that I never would have dreamed of.
+Being able to overcome some of the cultural differences is very empowering (go me!!).
+Once you adjust to new ways of learning and thinking, you feel great about yourself and can accomplish even more.